RomainMIRAS/info5.sar/design/task2 design.md

-# Design Template for Message Layer
+# Design Template for Message Layer based on Thread

 ## Task Updated